 1. Home-Testing Kits

-Home-testing kits are accurate enough to make a basic determination about whether mitigation is necessary, though they’re not ideal for precise measurements or ascertaining minute-to-minute fluctuations.
+Home-testing kits are accurate enough to make a basic determination about whether mitigation is necessary, although they’re not ideal for precise measurements or ascertaining minute-to-minute fluctuations.

 2. Professional Detection

-If you want a more precise reading or are in the midst of a real estate transaction (either selling a house that hasn’t previously been tested for radon, or purchasing a house in an area known for indoor radon), invest in professional radon measurement services.
+If you want a more precise reading or are in the midst of a real estate transaction — either selling a house that hasn’t previously been tested for radon, or purchasing a house in an area known for indoor radon — invest in professional radon measurement services.
 Professional measurement is more accurate than DIY measurement and offers the added security of third-party certification, meaning the homeowner can’t claim that the home’s radon levels are safe when they’re actually not.
-Though most states and municipalities don’t require radon testing certification as a condition of title transfer, many private mortgage lenders do require it.
+Although most states and municipalities don’t require radon testing certification as a condition of title transfer, many private mortgage lenders do require it.

-Many general contractors (and some home inspection companies) offer radon detection and measurement services.
+Many general contractors and some home inspection companies offer radon detection and measurement services.
 Most states’ environmental services agencies maintain lists of approved or licensed companies.
-Professional radon detection costs usually start at $150 and rise from there.
+Professional radon detection costs range from $150 to $800, according to HomeAdvisor.

-Paying for Radon Detection & Mitigation Before Buying a Home
+Paying for Radon Detection and Mitigation Before Buying a Home

 If you’re buying a house in an area where radon is commonplace, request in your purchase offer that the seller pay for a radon inspection, preferably by a qualified radon inspector.
 Many sellers are willing to do so, even in seller’s markets.